StackStorm/st2/docs/source/webhooks.rst

 --------------

 All the requests to the /webhooks endpoints needs to be authenticated in the same way as other API requests.
-This means the requests need to contain ``X-Auth-Token`` header with a valid authentication token.
+This means the request needs to contain a valid authentication token.
+This token can either be provided in ``X-Auth-Token`` (usually used with your scripts where you can control request headers) or via ``?x-auth-token`` query parameter (usually used with 3rd party services such as Github where you can only specify a URL).

 Using a generic st2 webhook
 ---------------------------